Taibro/Pacman-game/README.md

  - Press enter to get into the game
  - Press space to play
  - Press s to start game using algorithm
+ - Press a to run ghost by a*
+ - Press d to run ghost by dfs
+ - Press b to run ghost by bfs